 The test results for cancer were very promising.
 The sensitivity of the detection method was 70% and the specificity was greater than 99%.
 Sensitivity and specificity are terms used to evaluate a clinical test.
 Sensitivity is the ability of a test to correctly identify those with the disease (true positive), whereas test specificity is the ability of the test to correctly identify those without the disease (true negative).
 New blood tests for cancer must have very high specificity; otherwise, too many healthy individuals will receive positive test results, leading to unnecessary follow-up procedures and anxiety.

-For the CancerSEEK test developed by scientists at Johns Hopkins, and evaluated in over 1,000 patients with one of eight common cancers.
+The CancerSEEK test was developed by scientists at Johns Hopkins, and evaluated in over 1,000 patients with one of eight common cancers.
 These included 93 patients with stage I to I-III pancreatic cancer who were enrolled in the study and compared with 812 healthy control individuals with no known history of cancer, high-grade dysplasia, autoimmune disease, or chronic kidney disease.
 Scientists were able to identify 72% of these patients with pancreatic cancer.

-This study lays the conceptual and practical foundation for a single, blood screening test for multiple cancers that could be offered as part of routine medical checks.
-The estimated cost for the test will eventually be less than $500 which is comparable to or lower than other screening tests for single cancers, such as a colonoscopy.
+This study lays the conceptual and practical foundation for a single blood screening test for multiple cancers that could be offered as part of routine medical checks.
+The estimated cost for the test will eventually be less than $500, which is comparable to or lower than other screening tests for single cancers, such as a colonoscopy.
 To actually establish the clinical utility of CancerSEEK and to demonstrate that it can save lives, prospective studies of all cancer types in a large population will be required, which the Lustgarten Foundation is currently helping to fund.